YZ-Zheng/AI-Learns-Video-Game/README.md

 # Instruction

-Simply run *The_game.py* and watch the AI in training itself to play a classic video game!
+Simply run *The_game.py* and watch the AI in training itself to play the game!